anaselhajjaji/MonoDevelop.Gendarme/README.md

 # MonoDevelop.Gendarme
-MonoDevelop.Gendarme is an Addin for Xamarin Studio and MonoDevelop.
+MonoDevelop.Gendarme is an Addin for Xamarin Studio / MonoDevelop version 5.

 Usage
 -----